Renormalization-Inspired Effective Field Neural Networks for Scalable Modeling of Classical and Quantum Many-Body Systems

-In this work, inspired by field theory, we propose a new class of machine learning models, called effective field neural networks (EFNNs).
+In this work, we propose Effective Field Neural Networks (EFNNs), a new architecture inspired by field theory.
 The core motivation is to decompose many-body interactions into single quasi-particle representations governed by an emergent effective field.
-Different from standard DNNs, where an adjacent layer relies only on the previous layer, EFNNs incorporate the initial feature values at every layer to form the self-similarity structure with parameters trains via a recursive self-refining process, in the spirit of renormalization group theory, and hence can effectively capture the underlying physics of many-body interactions.
-Unlike approaches such as FermiNet~\cite{ PhysRevResearch.2.033429FermiNet}, which directly parameterizes high-dimensional wave-functions without explicit separation of quasi-particles and fields, our method does not presuppose a fixed ansatz for the wavefunction.
-Instead, the quasi-particle and effective field representations are learned through an recursive self-refining process, mirroring the renormalization group (RG) framework in field theory, while leveraging the expressive power of deep neural networks.
+Unlike standard DNNs where adjacent layers rely only on previous layers, EFNNs incorporate initial features at every layer, forming a self-similar structure trained via recursive self-refining that captures many-body interactions through renormalization principles.
+Unlike approaches such as FermiNet~\cite{PhysRevResearch.2.033429FermiNet}, which directly parameterizes high-dimensional wave-functions without explicit separation of quasi-particles and fields, our method does not presuppose a fixed ansatz for the wavefunction.
+Instead, the quasi-particle and effective field representations are learned through a recursive self-refining process, mirroring the renormalization group (RG) framework in field theory, while leveraging the expressive power of deep neural networks.
 This recursive approach progressively refines the accuracy of both the quasi-particle and effective field descriptions.